Leeds Castle, Canterbury, Dover & Greenwich River Boat Ride

 After Dover, you’ll head south of the River Thames to Greenwich!
 This World Heritage Site is full to the brim with fascinating maritime history and cutting edge architecture.
-Stand on the Meridian Line, discover the legendary tea clipper ship Cutty Sark or visit the National Maritime Museum.
+Home to the Meridian Line, where every place on the Earth is measured in terms of its angle east or west from this line.
+See the legendary tea clipper ship Cutty Sark and pass the National Maritime Museum.
 You will also see the fabulous Christopher Wren-designed classical building of the Old Royal Naval College.

 River Thames Boat Ride